navidu/UI-UX-Targets/sample-app/README.md

 ```JavaScript
 var gulp = require('gulp'); //variable
 ```
-- The require statement tells Node to look into the node_modules folder for a package named gulp.
-Once the package is found, we assign its contents to the variable gulp
+- The require statement tells Node to look into the `node_modules` folder for a package named `gulp`.
+Once the package is found, we assign its contents to the variable `gulp`
 ```JavaScript
 //function for build the tasks
 gulp.task('task-name', function() {